How To Update The Theme

 Auto Update Method

 The easiest way to update your theme is to use our Automatic Update feature, which will require you to register your product by Token Registration.
-Once you have registered the product and an Avada update is released, you will receive an update notification in the WordPress Dashboard > Updates section of your installation and requires user acknowledgement to complete the update.
+Once you have registered the product and an Avada update is released, you will receive an update notification in the WP Dashboard > Updates section of your installation and requires user acknowledgment to complete the update.

 How To Update Via The Auto Update Method

-Step 2 - Navigate to the WordPress Dashboard > Updates section of your installation.
+Step 2 - Navigate to the WP Dashboard > Updates section of your installation.

 Step 3 - Under the 'Themes' section, you'll see the Avada update notification.
 If you don't see the update and know one available, click the 'Check Again' button on top of the page to refresh the updates list.